logo

 What is the DPDP Act

-Key Highlights
+Key Highlights (2025 Updates):

-- All businesses operating in India
+- Businesses operating in India

 - Foreign companies handling the personal data of Indian citizens